-Comprehensive eye examinations are very important not only to determine if you need correction to see well, but also to maintain the health of your eye.
+Comprehensive eye examinations are very important not only to determine if you need correction to see well but also to maintain the health of your eye.

 While some eye diseases have obvious symptoms such as red eyes, light sensitivity, or flashing lights, many serious, vision-threatening problems have no warning signs.
 Glaucoma, for example, will present no symptoms until actual vision loss occurs.
 Proper eye care and evaluations can help prevent vision loss.
 Comprehensive eye exams can also detect diabetes, hypertension, retinal holes or tears, and other important treatable medical conditions.

 A comprehensive eye examination with Dr. Cheema involves a series of tests designed to evaluate your vision and check for eye diseases.
-Each test is necessary and allows your doctor to evaluate different aspect of your vision.
+Each test is necessary and allows your doctor to evaluate different aspects of your vision.

 In an external eye exam, your eye doctor checks: